 Just mix a few ingredients together to form hard tablets that you can scent with your choice of essential oils.
 Then, place one in the bottom of the shower, and as the water melts it, the oils will be released into the steam.
 It basically turns your shower into a giant diffuser!
 And that’s a great thing, if you’re looking for relief from congestion caused by sinus problems, allergies, a cold or the flu.
 Just scent your shower steamers with essential oils that help to relieve congestion – peppermint and eucalyptus, for example — and by the end of your shower, you should start to feel some relief from all of that sinus pressure.

 I tested lots of shower steamer recipes, and found most of them to be too soft and crumbly.
 So, I got busy developing my own recipe.
 My first attempt dried too quickly, but this version is just right.
 It’s incredibly easy to make, and results in steamers that dry quickly and non-crumbly.
-These would make a great gift.
-I plan to give a bunch for Christmas.
+Here’s my recipe.

 Shower Steamers Recipe: